 Scottish Cabbage Rolls

-1 cup sliced mushroom (can substitute canned )
+- 1 cup sliced mushrooms can substitute canned

-- Roll about a tablespoon of the filling up in the cabbage roll by (this amount will depend on the size of each cabbage leaf) This video demonstrates the basic technique of rolling a cabbage roll (although I don’t use the toothpick – I simply place that side down in the pan to keep the roll together): Video: How to roll a cabbage roll
+Roll about a tablespoon of the filling up in the cabbage roll by (this amount will depend on the size of each cabbage leaf)

 NOTE: You can slow cook these for 6 hours on low in your crock put as well.